 Two Ingredients that make Ginger Apricot Chicken exquisite

 There are two main ingredients that bring this dish together, and without those flavors you won’t be able to get the fantastic gastronomic experience that comes out of this Ginger Apricot Chicken recipe.
 First, you need to find a good quality apricot fruit spread, jam or preserve with small pieces of fruit in the jar.
 You can get this kind of product in your local specialty food store.
-We LOVE and recommend that you use Scandinavian Delights Apricot Fruit Spread.
-It is quite good, and it happens to be Geoffrey’s mom’s and aunt’s favorite jam along with Lingonberry Fruit Spread.
+We LOVE and recommend that you use L’Epicurien Apricot Preserve.
+It is quite good, and it happens to be Geoffrey’s mom’s and aunt’s favorite jam.
 Check out other recipes we did with this jam: Rugelach & Apricot Brandy Brie.
 But again, you can use any high quality apricot jam.

 The second ingredient for the Ginger Apricot Chicken is Organic Honey Dijon Mustard.
 Click to buy in our online shop.
 Since I discovered this mustard, I’m using it for every recipe that calls for Dijon mustard.
 This mustard is one of the few types of mustard that I can eat all by itself.
 During the Fourth of July holiday, we put together a small appetizer plate, and this mustard worked wonderfully with dry cured meats and cheeses.
 Oh, and I also have excellent salads and salad dressings with this mustard coming to the blog in the upcoming weeks.